 YES!
 I finally have books in audio.
 Here’s the information about my audiobooks.

 Are your books in other languages?

-Note: If you are a foreign publisher and would be interested in licensing translation rights to one or more of my titles, please use this contact form and contact me directly.
+Note: If you are a foreign publisher interested in licensing translation rights to one or more of my titles, please use this sub rights inquiries form and contact me directly.
 I do not use an agent.
 Thank you!

 What kind of books do you like to read?